9 Common Early Signs of Alzheimer’s

 9. Anxiety or Depression

-The eight early signs of Alzheimer’s discussed above can lead to anxiety and depression.
+The social retreat discussed above can progress to anxiety and depression.
 When loved ones can’t remember things like how to perform simple tasks or engage in conversations with people familiar to them, they may also suffer from mental and emotional distress.

 If a loved one starts showing any of the Alzheimer’s early symptoms discussed above, here are some practical ways you can respond to help them navigate the disease.